-- She is more smart than her sister
+- She is more cheerful than her sister.

-Similarly, when more than two things/persons are compared, the superlative degree is used by putting ‘est’ to the adjective word or in some cases ‘most’ is used.
+Similarly, when more than two things/people are compared, the superlative degree is used by putting ‘est’ to the adjective word or in some cases ‘most’ is used.

 - He is the strongest wrestler.

 Rule 2.
-‘More’ is used when you compare qualities of a single thing/person are compared.
+‘More’ is used when you compare qualities of a single thing/person.
 Even if the first adjective is a single syllable word.

 Rule 3.
 Do not use double comparative adjectives or superlative adjectives.

-Incorrect – These mangoes are more delicious than those
+Incorrect – These mangoes are more tastier than those.

-Correct – These mangoes are delicious than those
+Correct – These mangoes are tastier than those.

 Rule 4.
 Never use ‘more or most’ with adjectives that give absolute sense.